eizaj02/homemade-RAT/README.md

   >
   > persistence (maintaining access)
   >
-  > mic, keyboard, and cursor controller
+  > mic recording, and keystroke

 * The required modules for the server(attacker):
   > pyaudio